 - He dissolved Parliament when faced with opposition, effectively ruling alone on a number of occasions.
 In his first four years of ruling he dissolved parliament three times, once for 11 years.
 He would only reassemble Parliament to raise funds when he ran out of money because of expensive foreign wars.

-- He lost popular support over public welfare issues such as the imposition of drainage schemes in The Fens which affected thousands.
+- He lost popular support over public welfare issues such as the imposition of drainage schemes in The Fens.
+This affected thousands of people.

 Trial and conviction

 At about ten o’clock, to the beat of military drums, the King was marched by soldiers across St James’s Park to the Palace of Whitehall.
 On the cold morning of his execution, Charles requested two shirts to wear stating that:

 ‘The season is so sharp as probably may make me shake, which some observers may imagine proceeds from fear.
 I would have no such imputation’.

 Just after two o’clock he was led into Inigo Jones’s Banqueting House, passing under Rubens’s painted ceiling that glorified his father and monarchy.
 He was then led out of an upper window onto a specially erected scaffold draped in black.
 There Charles was met by two heavily disguised executioners, a coffin covered in black velvet, and a low wooden block.
 He put a cap on his head, tucked his long hair beneath it and prayed with Bishop Juxon once more.
 He then addressed the crowd, but they were kept at a distance by Parliamentarian troops and could hear very little.

 ‘I go from a corruptible to an incorruptible crown; where no disturbance can be, no disturbance in the world.